alleaffengaffen/tevbox/README.md

   - A cost limit + notification
   - An API Token for the project that is allowed to read & write -> since this token is shared with all servers, it would make sense to rotate it every now and then
   - An SSH key already created to prevent mails with root passwords named "rootkey"
-- A Hetzner DNS API Token
+- A Hetzner DNS API Token -> since this token is shared with all servers, it would make sense to rotate it every now and then
 - A tailnet with:
   - A tailscale API key to generate tailnet keys saved as repository secret -> note that this key will expire in 90 days
   - At least a tag named `funnel` that adds the funnel attribute to the nodes
 - This repo holding the source-code

-**Note:** The API token for Hcloud is shared across all created machines in order to easily destroy them if needed.

 ## Open Ideas

 - [ ] Run GH workflow every evening checking for left-over servers and sending you a notification
-- [ ] Make DNS record optional (since you have to cleanup it manually anyway) or check if Terraform can override the already existing record